UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-ansible_user                 | Administrative user on instance for Ansible ansible_ssh_private_key_file | Path to private key file of administrative user repo_only                    | Only download packages from repos
+ansible_user                 | Administrative user on instance for Ansible ansible_ssh_private_key_file | Path to private key file of administrative user repo_only                    | Only download packages from repos centos_extras_repository     | Name of the CentOS extras repository centos_sclo_rh_repository    | Name of the CentOS SCLO-RH repository

 Note: if one of these variables are different for a host then define them in the corresponding host specific variables file (host_vars).